 Peer mentoring will hopefully result in a less stressful first year for our new graduate students and the development of mentoring skills in our current graduate students.
 We believe that an intentional mentoring relationship can help create community, communicate values, calm anxiety, inform about policies, provide a listening ear, and provide peer advising.
 We hope that this project will also result in new, meaningful relationships between mentors and mentees that lasts throughout the graduate school career (and hopefully beyond!).

 Mentors will receive training over the summer, prior to the start of the program.
-More information about mentorship training is forthcoming; for summer 2020 the training will be virtual.
+More information about mentorship training is forthcoming..
 Mentors will be provided with funding through Tech Cash accounts prior to the start of the program, to enable them to go out for coffee, meals, etc. with their mentee.
-Given the current conditions with COVID-19, all in-person meetings are completely optional and must follow all current MIT guidelines for physical distancing, wearing of masks, etc. We hope to have some group events for mentors/mentees during the 2020–2021 academic year, this will be dependent on current public health conditions.
+We plan to have some group events for mentors/mentees during the 2022–2023 academic year; this will be dependent on current public health conditions.

+The sign-up form for mentees for the 2022-2023 academic year is is closed but will re-open this summer for the 2023-2024 academic year. .
 All first year students will receive a mentor.
-To facilitate a best-possible mentor match, please fill out this form by July 10, 2020.
+To facilitate a best-possible mentor match, students are asked to fill out a form.
 We cannot guarantee specific matches or match characteristics, and we can make matches even if answers are not provided.
 However, additional information would be helpful if you wish to provide it.